 The First District of Virginia is home to some of the most unique transportation challenges in the country and solving these problems is one of my top priorities.
 We face congestion on I-95, strained commuter rail, crumbling roads and bridges, aging airports, and maintaining the Port of Virginia.
 I believe that we must get out of just fixing current problems and get to investing in a true 21st Century infrastructure.
 I will continue to support projects that prioritize innovation, leverage public-private resources, and maintain the safety of motorists within the region.

-The I-95 corridor in Northern Virginia has been identified as the “worst traffic hot spot” in the nation and as a commuter myself who travels along I-95 almost every day, I know firsthand the issues with congestion in the area.
+The I-95 corridor from Fredericksburg to Northern Virginia has been identified as the “worst traffic hot spot” in the nation and as a commuter myself who travels along I-95 almost every day, I know firsthand the issues with congestion in the area.
 To help alleviate congestion on I-95, I supported the Rappahannock River Crossing Project along I-95 between Rt.
 17 and Rt.
 3 as part of the Atlantic Gateway Program and extending HOV lanes on I-95 to exit 126 – the Massaponax Exit.